Moorestown Friends School: History

-In 1781, thirty-three Quaker families pooled their funds and purchased a two-acre lot, located near the intersection of Chester Avenue and Main Street.
+In 1781, thirty-three Quaker families pooled their funds and purchased a 2 acres lot, located near the intersection of Chester Avenue and Main Street.
 In 1785, a stone schoolhouse was erected and Joshua Hunt was the first teacher.
 In 1784, a lot near Colestown, a growing settlement located at the western side of the township, was purchased and a brick schoolhouse was erected.

 In 1827, the Philadelphia Yearly Meeting, which the Moorestown Monthly Meeting is a part of, split into the Orthodox and Hicksite meetings.
 The Orthodox school stayed on the current site under the name "Moorestown Friends Academy", while a Hicksite school called "Moorestown Friends High School" a block away.
 The two schools recombined under the name "Moorestown Friends School" in 1920 at the current site.

 In 1927, the kindergarten building was constructed, followed by the high school (1929) and gymnasium (1958).
 In 1965, the current Lower School was built.
 About two decades later, Stokes Hall was completed, linking the upper and lower schools.
 In 1997, the Commons Dining Hall was added.
 In 2002 and 2003, the Field House and Woodward Henry Diller Memorial Library were renovated, respectively.
 More recently, Moorestown Friends School purchased the Greenleaf Retirement facility to create the Greenleaf South Annex and Hartman Hall in 2008.
 In 2018, the Greenleaf South Annex was renamed Van Meter Hall in honor of the school's retired Head, Larry Van Meter.

 Upper school

 Upper school at MFS includes grades 9 through 12.

-The total average SAT score for the Class of 2020 was 1301, made up of Evidence-based Reading and Writing 655 and Math 646.

 Community service

-All Upper School students must complete 50 hours of community service, and many participate in service trips to places like New Orleans, the Florida Everglades, Mexico, Nicaragua, and Tanzania.
+All Upper School students must complete 50 hours of community service, and many participate in service trips to places Alaska, Spain, Chile, Portugal, Italy, Japan, Florida, and more.
 Faculty make an effort to engage students in their local communities, including the cities of Camden, New Jersey and Philadelphia.

 Clubs

-Extracurricular activities at MFS include Aerospace Club, Agenda Committee (similar to Student Government), Animal Awareness Club, Art and Stress Relief Club, Basketball Club, BBQ Club, Biology Club, Chinese Culture Club, Cooking Club, Creative Writing Club, Dance Team Club, DECA, Disney Club, Diversity Committee, Drama Club, Fellowship of Christians (FOCUS), Game Analytics Club, Gender Equality Forum, Girl Up Club, Glamour Gals, Health Awareness Club, History Bowl, Indian Culture Club, Investment Club, Jewish Culture Club, Martin Luther King Jr. (MLK) Club, Model United Nations, Operation Smile Club (OSI), PRIDE Club, Quiz Bowl, Service Committee, Soccer and Futsal Club, Spanish Club, Spikeball Club, Tabletop Games Club, Tennis/Ping Pong Club, Video Game Club, Volleyball Club, Women in STEM, and Worship Planning.
+Extracurricular activities at MFS include Aerospace Club, Agenda Committee (similar to Student Government), Biology Olympiad Club, Chinese Culture Club, Diversity Committee, Drama Club, Christian Student Union, Gender Inclusivity Forum, Mental Health Forum, Indian Culture Club, Investment Club, Jewish Culture Club, Martin Luther King Jr. (MLK) Club, Science Olympiad Club, Model United Nations, Operation Smile Club (OSI), PRIDE Club, Service Committee, Spanish Club, Women in STEM, and Worship Planning, Red and Blue Club (School Spirit), Fashion Club, Sports Medicine, Design Club, Baking Club, Sports Debate and Entertainment, TEDx Club, Italian American Culture Club, Psychology Club, Image Arts & Literary Magazine, Operation Smile, Engineering Club, UNICEF at MFS, Book Club, Astronomy Club, French Club, Black Student Union, Women of Color [Union], Muslim Student Union, Jewish Student Union, Latinx Affinity, LGBTQ+ Affinity, Trans & Gender Non-conforming Affinity, Multiracial Affinity, East Asian Affinity, South Asian Affinity.